Published in Patsy Adam-Smith's book: "Prisoners of War" (1992).

 The welcome I just want to 'ear

-Is just, "Good on y' Mate."
+Is just, "Good on ya, Mate."

 We keep these special dates,

-Like "Anzac Day" …
+Like "ANZAC Day" …

 I answer: "WHY??! - We're thinking of our MATES."